ucsd-hep-ex/L1METML/README.md

 ### Train
 ```
-python train.py --workflowType ['h5' or 'root': convert root to h5 files or use data generator on root files]  --input [path to input files ending with /] --output [output path (plot and weight will be stored) ending with /] --mode [0 or 1 (0 for L1MET model, 1 for DeepMET model)] --epochs [int]
+python train.py --workflowType ['h5' or 'root': convert root to h5 files or use data generator on root files]  --input [path to input files ending with /] --output [output path (plot and weight will be stored) ending with /] --mode [0 or 1 (0 for L1MET model, 1 for DeepMET model)] --epochs [int] --quantized [total bits] [int bits] --units [dense layer 1 units] [dense layer 2 units] [ect]
 ```
 For example,
 ```
-python train.py --workflowType --root --input ./path/to/files/ --output ./path/to/result/ --mode 1 --quantized 8 4
+python train.py --workflowType --root --input ./path/to/files/ --output ./path/to/result/ --mode 1 --epochs --quantized 8 4 --units 16 32
 ```